-Lectures take place on all Mondays and Wednesdays and most Fridays, from 9:10 to 10:00am in AC223.
-Check the lecture schedule on Quercus for details.
+Lectures take place on Wednesdays and Fridays from 8:40 to 10:00am in AC223.
+Check the lecture schedule on Quercus for details and any one-time changes.
 Regardless of whether you are enrolled in LEC01 or LEC60, you may attend the lectures in person or wait until they are posted later in the day on WebOption.